Alexandermafi/git_for_dummies/README.md

 ### Use Git Bash

 Comes with the git installation and is like a terminal for windows.
-Most Unix commands work (you can overwrite even more), but it's quite slow to use, which is a bit sad.
+Most Unix commands work (you can overwrite even more).

 # 8. Pro Tip